SwissDataScienceCenter/renku/docs/admin/index.rst

     4. launch a notebook
   - You should be now able to follow "First steps"

-E. Troubleshooting
+Troubleshooting
 ------------------

-If some Renku pods are not starting please check our `Troubleshooting <troubleshooting.html>`_.
+If some Renku pods are not starting or present some errors please check our :ref:`admin_troubleshooting` page.